loathers/autoscend/README.md

+# This Fork

+This is a fork och autoscend that is specifically tailored to run Zombie Slayer with the spcifig goal of getting supplied for the clan photo booth.
+This is done by using the Photo Booth Supply List against the wandering hunter Deputy Nick Soames & Earl.

+To kick this off, the Photo Booth Supply List must be picket up manually before running this script.

+# Known Issues

+The script currently as issues with

+* Shadow Realm on day 1.
+Unless you have lots of zombe points it's hard to fight the tougher shadows.
+The script will exit when beaten up, and yoy might want to do the rest of the fights manually.
+If you have Bear Arms the Bar Hug is great for this.
+* Bear Arms.
+If you're shiny enough they aren't used at all, wich is a shame.
+* Finishing the war.
+This fight is a bit though.
+Try to buff MUS and use some deleveler first (Everful Dart Holster is great for this) and then just bash him down.
+* Wall of Meat.
+Since the default combat tactic is to Plague Claw until we can do a killing blow, thet script struggles with the wall of meat.
+Just heal up and kill it if that happens.

 # NOTICE

 autoscend (formerly [sl_ascend](https://github.com/soolar/sl_ascend); formerly, formally cc_ascend) is under new management.
 The previous developers decided they could no longer continue supporting the script or Kingdom of Loathing after [actions of Jick and some of the other developers](https://www.reddit.com/r/kol/comments/d0cq9s/allegations_of_misconduct_by_asymmetric_members/) were made public.